ialbluwi/psut-data-structures/exercises/list_exercises.md

 Exercise 4
 ----------

-Implement the following member function of class `List`, which returns `true` if the list contains a sequence of the 3 consequetive values equal to val.
+Implement the following member function of class `List`, which returns `true` if the list contains a sequence of 3 consequetive values equal to val.

 ```cpp
 bool check_seq3(int val) const;